What is doxylamine?

 While safe when taken correctly by adults, there are a few groups who should not take doxylamine.
-Elderly people should consult a physician before taking doxylamine, as older adults are prone to experience nervousness, restlessness, and agitation after ingesting this medication.
 Children younger than age 12 also are susceptible to these reactions, and should not take doxylamine unless under instruction by a doctor.
 Pregnant or breast-feeding women should talk to their doctor before using doxylamine or any OTC medication.

 Why can’t I take doxylamine if I’m pregnant or breast-feeding?

 If you are pregnant or breast-feeding, what you ingest can be passed to your baby.
 Talk to your doctor before you take doxylamine, for the health of both your baby and yourself.